-- Designer Babies: Odin-01 and Man-02 are twins whose genes were selected from Red Blok’s elite, resulting in their genius-level intelligence.
+- Designer Babies: Odin-01 and Man-02 are twins whose genes were selected from Red Bloks elite, resulting in their genius-level intelligence.

-- Enemy Mine: The U.N.A. and Red Blok had temporarily set aside their goals in order to repel the Therians from Ava.
-It is noted that the cooperation was poor because of mistrust, and their alliance boiled down to "let Red Blok soak up damage while U.N.A. recovers from the initial assault and prepares for the counterattack, then attack at the same time".
+- Enemy Mine: The U.N.A. and the Red Blok temporarily set aside their goals in order to repel the Therians from Ava.
+It is noted that the cooperation was poor because of mistrust, and their alliance boiled down to "let the Red Blok soak up damage while U.N.A. recovers from the initial assault and prepares for the counterattack, then attack at the same time".

 - Fun with Acronyms: Yes.
 U.N.A. for "United Nations of Ava" is very close to U.S.A..
 Likewise, Okamura Non-aligned Industries ominously form up the acronym O.N.I., Onis being Japanese demons.

-- Grey and Gray Morality: Given their general intentions, you could make the argument that the Therians are not that evil, and it's not like the other factions are saintly either.
+- Grey-and-Gray Morality: Given their general intentions, you could make the argument that the Therians are not that evil, and it's not like the other factions are saintly either.
 It's stated that they even allow those species that don't actively oppose their project to live.

 - Hit So Hard, the Calendar Felt It: The two main factions have changed their calendar and put the "Trauma" as an anchorpoint for counting years.
 AT-43 means that we are currently 43 years after the Trauma.

 - Hover Tank: The Karman make ample use of these vehicles because they prefer maneuverability to armor.